parkerziegler/reviz/README.md

 In this way, `reviz` allows end users to quickly experiment with _seeing_ their data in the form of a visualization they encounter anywhere in the wild.

-To see more examples of the partial programs `reviz` generates, check out [our example site](https://reviz.vercel.app).
+To see more examples of the partial programs `reviz` generates, check out [our examples site](https://reviz.vercel.app).
 To understand how `reviz` works at a deeper level, consider reading [our paper](/paper/reviz.pdf).

 ### Supported Visualization Types